aleph-7/elysium/src/Dashboard/Counsellor/README.md

 - If they do it again then previous entry is overwritten
 - Date wise entry can be one per date
 - if another entry is made for same date, it is overwritten

-- One problem, have to render the page again to see availability and upcoming appointments
-- accept appointments header positioning is fucked